 A charity created to rescue and rehouse dogs and puppies.
 They raise funds for dogs they pull from the pound (where they are likely to be euthanised), provide the required treatments, house and feed them.
 ODAAT aim to find permanent homes for dogs and, when necessary, pay for them to be flown to rescue partners in Miami, Tampa and Toronto.
 They welcome volunteers, donations and sponsorship for individual dogs.

 Tel: (345) 925 5021

-The PLVC has been supporting the young and elder for over 40 years.
+The PLVC has been supporting the youth and elderly for over 40 years.
 It is a service organisation whose members volunteer in various roles within the community.
-Their Craft Group meets on Tuesday mornings throughout the year at the South Sound Dart Park.
+Their Craft Group meets on Tuesday mornings at the South Sound Dart Park.
 Their major fundraising event, the Christmas Bazaar, traditionally opens the holiday season and features a delicious tea, market stalls, crafts, plant sales, entertainment and children’s activities.
 Funds raised by the PLVC benefit community projects.
-The PLVC are always looking for new members and there are many ways to be involved.
+There are many ways to be involved with the PLVC.

 Prospect Red Bay Community Group